Good Therapy Australia

 Modalities

-Attachment Theory - Developmental - Dream Work - Journal Therapy - Marriage and Family - Meditation - Mindfulness - Object Relations - Psychoanalytic - Psychodynamic - Short-term Psychodynamic - Trauma-Informed
+Attachment Theory - CBT - Developmental - Dream Work - Journal Therapy - Marriage and Family - Meditation - Mindfulness - Object Relations - Psychodynamic - Short-term Psychodynamic - Solution Oriented - Trauma-Informed

 Therapy Approach

-With individuals and couples the main approach is psychoanalytic, which involves exploring issues, experiences and relationships more deeply.
-The aim is to develop greater self-awareness and understanding into ones inner world and relationship patterns.
+A psychodynamic approach involves exploring issues, experiences and relationships more deeply.
+The aim is to develop greater self-awareness and understanding into oneself (thoughts, emotions and behaviours) and their relationship patterns.
 This method incorporates what emerges within the therapeutic relationship, 'bringing to life' some of the personal and relational issues.
-Practices and/or strategies may be identified to assist the process.

 Professional Associations